Gaurav Kukade

 See this example on GitHub.

-I have given below a combine example of the Java BufferedReader read() and readLine() method below
+I have given below a combined example of the Java BufferedReader read() and readLine() methods below

 1